DeepNought/GetDataProject/README.md

 We are required to submit the following:

 - a tidy dataset submitted to the coursera course site
-- a link to a Github repository containing an R script (run_analysis.R) for performing the analysis, a code book (CodeBook.md) in markdown format which describes the variables, the data and any transformations/work performed to clean the data, and this README.
+- a link to a Github repository containing an R script (**run_analysis.R**) for performing the analysis, a code book (**CodeBook.md**) in markdown format which describes the variables, the data and any transformations/work performed to clean the data, and this README.

 The R script should perform the following operations:

-- Merge the training and test datasets to create one dataset
+- Merge the training and test datasets to create one dataset.
-- Extract only the measurements on the mean and standard deviation of each measurement
+- Extract only the measurements on the mean and standard deviation of each measurement.
-- Use descriptive activity names to label the activities in the dataset
+- Use descriptive activity names to label the activities in the dataset.
-- Appropriately label the dataset with descriptive variable names
+- Appropriately label the dataset with descriptive variable names.
 - From the dataset in the above step, create a second, independent tidy dataset with the average of each variable for each activity and each subject.